cloudposse/atmos/website/docs/core-concepts/components/component-vendoring.md

   efficiency across teams (or business units) while enabling customization and independent version control post-vendoring.
 This approach enhances collaboration without sacrificing the flexibility for teams to tailor components to their specific needs or update them at their preferred pace.
 - **Managing Multiple Versions of Dependencies:** Use Atmos vendoring to manage multiple versions of remote dependencies, effectively implementing version pinning through locally controlled artifacts.
 By configuring a stacks component directory (e.g., `vpc/v1` or `vpc/v2`), vendoring provides maximum flexibility while still aligning with best practices in DevOps environments.
+- **Reinforce Immutable Infrastructure**: Employ Atmos vendoring to store immutable infrastructure artifacts, guaranteeing that once a committed, it remains unaltered throughout its lifecycle, ensuring stability and reliability in deployments.

 ## Usage